mwang87/q2_metabolomics/README.md

 To create “quantificationtable” please follow the steps outlined in the tutorial “Qiime2 - MZmine export – Documentation”

-### Tutorial for Feature Based Quanitification Analysis: Food Cross Sectional Study
+### 2a) Tutorial for Feature Based Quantification Analysis: Food Cross Sectional Study
+In this tutorial, we will learn how to analyze metabolomics data feature based quantification.
+The dataset we will use for this tutorial contains cross sectional data from plant or animal sources.

 #### Specify the path to manifest file and mzmine2 feature table
 This step creates qza file for further analysis in Qiime2